 Anna’s wider research and teaching interests include U.S. immigration history, Holocaust memory, histories of xenophobia and antisemitism, the global far Right, and the American Conservative Movement.
 Her research has been generously supported by the Mandel Center for Advanced Holocaust Studies at the U.S. Holocaust Memorial Museum, the Beinecke Library, the MacMillan Center for International and Area Studies, the Department of History, the Department of Germanic Languages and Literatures, and the Yale Program for the Study of Antisemitism.

-Duensing graduated summa cum laude with a B.A. concentration in History and Museum Studies from the Gallatin School of Individualized Study at New York University.
-With an avid commitment to public humanities, she has worked for a number of museums and institutions, including the National September 11 Museum, the Solomon R. Guggenheim Museum, the Park Avenue Armory, the Henry Street Settlement House, the German-American Institute Heidelberg, and the Lower East Side Tenement Museum, where she is currently an educator and researcher.
+Anna graduated summa cum laude with a B.A. concentration in History and Public Humanities from the Gallatin School of Individualized Study at New York University.
+With an avid commitment to reaching beyond traditional academic audiences, she has worked for a number of museums and institutions, including the National September 11 Museum, the Solomon R. Guggenheim Museum, the Park Avenue Armory, Henry Street Settlement House, the German-American Institute Heidelberg, and the Lower East Side Tenement Museum, where she is currently an educator and researcher.
 She is from Charlottesville, Virginia.

 Fall 2018 - AFAM 236/HIST 163J: Confronting Jim Crow in the Age of Fascism